vdbergh/simul/README.md

 corresponds to the given logistic Elo (`elo`).
 This requires numerically solving a suitable equation.

-8. The theoretical guarantees of the GSPRT are asymptotic.
-It does not work so well for very low outcome values.
-The proportion of zero outcomes for LD, LW+DD, DW is contained in the `zeros` output field.

-9. We perform `dynamic overshoot correction` using `Siegmund - Sequential Analysis - Corollary 8.33`.
+8. We perform `dynamic overshoot correction` using `Siegmund - Sequential Analysis - Corollary 8.33`.
 For a rough introduction see http://hardy.uhasselt.be/Fishtest/dynamic_overshoot_correction.pdf.